Repairs to the Wareham spillway

 What's the plan going forward?

-We have also developed a monitoring plan to detect any additional damage to the spillway.
+Yukon Energy is evaluating two potential options to replace the spillway.
 We will continue to work with the First Nation of Na-Cho Nyäk Dun and the Village of Mayo throughout the process.